eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 residing on the same User device as the Wallet Instance, cannot retrieve these attributes.
 This is beneficial for User privacy.

-##### 6.1.2.4 Risks and mitigation measures related to authorisation
+##### 7.4.3.4 Risks and mitigation measures related to authorisation

-In certain cases, there is a risk that a legitimate party within the EUDI Wallet ecosystem may attempt to perform actions beyond its authorized scope.
+In certain cases, there is a risk that a legitimate entity within the EUDI Wallet ecosystem may attempt to perform actions beyond its authorized scope.
 This risk primarily affects two types of entities.